-Owned by iconic local chef Daniel Scordato of Vivace’s fame, Scordato’s Pizzeria offers several gourmet pizza options.
+Scordato’s Pizzeria, originally owned by local chef Daniel Scordato of Vivace’s fame, offers several gourmet pizza options.

 Once named Pizzeria Vivace, Scordato’s Pizzeria prepares artisan pizzas featuring crispy, charred crust on the outside and chewy goodness on the inside.
 Scordato’s crafts their pizza dough with the “same level of attention as great bread makers of the world.”

-- Chicken Meatball and Ricotta Cheese — Fontina cheese, tomato sauce, fresh basil
+- Chicken Meatballs and Ricotta Cheese — Fontina cheese, tomato sauce, fresh basil

 - Eggplant, Zucchini, and Roasted Red Pepper — Tomato sauce and trugole cheese base, pesto sauce, pecorino romano

-- Robiola, Fontina, and Mozzarella Cheese — Chopped Kalamata olives, roasted mushrooms, fresh arugula
+- Robiola, Fontina, and Mozzarella Cheese — Chopped Kalamata olives, roasted mushrooms, fresh arugula, and Grana Padano cheese

 For more information, visit scordatospizzeria.com.